ZULBONKS/detectsecuritythreats/README.md

 Overview

-This script is designed to detect signs of backdoors, eavesdropping, and man-in-the-middle (MITM) attacks on Linux systems (especially ZorinOS).
+This script is designed to detect signs of backdoors, eavesdropping, and man-in-the-middle (MITM) attacks on Linux systems.
 It assesses the system's security status using standard tools and commands, such as chkrootkit, rkhunter, netstat, arp, and cat /etc/resolv.conf.

 Features